Bombs in Shi'ite, Kurdish districts kill 35 in Iraq

 In Baghdad, the deadliest explosions were two car bombs in the densely populated eastern district of Sadr City, which killed 15 people and wounded 51 others, police and medics said.

-A roadside bomb near a small restaurant in the northern Shi'ite neighbourhood of Shaab killed three people and wounded nine, police said.
+A roadside bomb near a small restaurant in the northern Shi'ite neighborhood of Shaab killed three people and wounded nine, police said.

 Earlier a bomb killed two people near the Green Zone district which houses most government buildings, security and medical sources said.

-The bomb struck 200 metres from the edge of the zone, they said.
+The bomb struck 200 meters from the edge of the zone, they said.
 In response, security forces closed two nearby bridges that span the Tigris River, linking eastern and western Baghdad.

 (Reporting by Kareem Raheem and Rahim Salman; Writing by Dominic Evans, Editing by Angus MacSwan)